 For thesis supervision, you are very welcome to speak to me about your aims that relate to politics and social science.
 If you are unsure where to start, check out the list of open master and bachelor thesis topics.

 I'm the (as opposed to "a") political scientist at WeST.
 What am I doing here?
-In short: I'm part of a collective endeavor to cross academic disciplines and methods, which is a stance that is calibrated for the digital era.
+In short: I'm part of a collective endeavor to cross academic disciplines and methods for the digital era.
 Phenomena that are so particular to online media spheres are racing past us since yesterday.
-I believe that structures of most departments are too rigid to properly prepare us for the mix of amplified exposure and perceptions that emerge from the largest medium of the world: the Web.
+Structures of most departments are too rigid to prepare us for the mix of amplified exposure and perceptions that emerge from the largest medium of the world: the Web.

-- Since coming to WeST, I'm basically facing the dragon when it comes to how to really do interdisciplinary research, first-hand.
-Luckily, that has always been one of my driving interests.
+- Since at WeST, I'm basically facing the dragon when it comes to how to really do interdisciplinary research, first-hand.
+Luckily, that has always interested me.

 2016 PhD Political Science, Freie Universitaet Berlin

 2012 MIS International Studies/European Area Studies, Seoul National University